Weekly World News: Bat Boy

 Bat Boy was first featured in a 1992 issue after being found in a cave in West Virginia (Lost World Caverns).
 He has since led police on a high-speed chase, fought in the war on terror, led the troops to capture Saddam Hussein, bitten Santa Claus, and traveled into outer space.
 In 2000, he gave his endorsement to Al Gore.
 It was foretold that Bat Boy would become president in 2028.

 The story of Bat Boy was the basis for an acclaimed off-Broadway musical, Bat Boy: The Musical, in which Bat Boy meets a tragic end.
 In addition to articles, Bat Boy has been featured in a comic strip since 2004, though it is said that only the articles are the "true" story of Bat Boy.

-A Scientist

-"A Scientist" is typically shown and quoted.
-He was known as "A Scientist" to distinguish him from A Baffled Scientist.

 Page 5 Honey

 Each week a different model was featured on page 5 and on the back page.
 She was usually wearing a bikini and a description of her was printed.
 This feature ended after the Halloween issue of 2006.